 Pinterest is a wonderful thing and inspiration is plentiful.
 Do a search for crochet and literally a million results comes up.
 Explore the results.
 Discover new makers and projects.
 Be sure to pin anything great you find so you don’t lose it (and you support the maker at the same time!).
 You can follow me on Pinterest HERE to see the pins that I’m pinning.

 Youtube is great for inpiration too!
 Search for crochet stitches to learn a new technique, crochet patterns and tips.
 There are so many incredible makers creating videos on Youtube that you’re sure to find something great to inspire you.
+Subscribe to my YouTube to be alerted of when I post new content.

 Take a Break